Nimrodda/github-commit-browser/README.md

 The app is utilizing the MVVM design pattern for the UI with the help of the following libraries:

-* Android support libraries
+* AndroidX
 * Architecture Components
 * Rxjava
 * Retrofit2
 * Dagger2
-* AutoValue
 * Timber
 * Glide

-### Public Trello Board

-The project is managed with Trello in a [public board](https://trello.com/b/VlKcj7ue/github-commit-browser).
+* Epoxy
+* Kotlin coroutines

 ### License

-Copyright 2017 Nimrod Dayan
+Copyright 2019 Nimrod Dayan nimroddayan.com

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.